 Missing person charity, the Lucie Blackman Trust (LBT) also said they believed Nora had been abducted.

 Former Metropolitan Police detective chief inspector, Peter Kirkham said that investigators must work on every theory that fit the facts and all remaining possibilities until hard evidence is found to rule them out.

 Have the security guards or other staff been questioned by the police?

-The Dusun resort does not have any security guards.
+The Dusun Resort does not have any security guards.
 The teen's disappearance was reported by the resort owner after one of Nora's family members informed him that she was missing.
-In a Facebook post, the resort's management says its employees are "extremely distressed and worried" about her disappearance and are assisting in the search.
+In a Facebook post, the resort's management said its employees are "extremely distressed and worried" about her disappearance and are assisting in the search.

 The resort’s remote location may be great for tourists but being so isolated makes it harder for any witnesses to be found outside the resort compound.

 Nora Quoirin was reportedly found ‘unclothed’, in a hilly area with a ravine.
 It is understood that she was barefoot and wearing only undergarments when she disappeared, as those were the last clothes she was seen wearing by her parents.
 It is not clear what happened to her clothing.

 Sean Yeap, a hiker who was part of the search team which found Nora's remains, said the body had not been covered in any foliage or hidden and was lying with her head on her hands.